alphagov/gds-pre-commit/README.md

 ### Configuring pre-commit
 We recommend using some of the hooks that are supported out of the box, as well as installing the [detect-secrets hook](https://github.com/Yelp/detect-secrets).

 An example [.pre-commit-config.yaml file](https://github.com/alphagov/gds-pre-commit/blob/add-yaml/.pre-commit-config.yaml) used to set up your pre-commit config can be found in this repository.
-The .pre-commit-config.yaml file should be added to the root of your repository.
+The .pre-commit-config.yaml file should be added to the root of your repository and committed to Github.

 ## detect-secrets
 The detect-secrets pre-commit hook requires some minor configuration before it is run with the framework.